etienne-napoleone/chest/README.md

 # 🗝️ `chest`

+Chest is a simple CLI program to encrypt and store files in a single binary blob (chest).
+For example, having a single file is handy when storing on public cloud platforms.

 > [!CAUTION]
 > This program is provided as is and has not been audited.
 >
 > Use it to encrypt important files at your own risk.

-Chest is a simple CLI program to encrypt and store files in a single binary blob (chest).
-For example, having a single file is handy when storing on public cloud platforms.
+**Features:**

+- Simple CLI
+- Single storage file
+- File compression
+- File encryption
+- Compression algorithms: Deflate
+- Encryption algorithms: AES256
+- Modular conception, easy to add more algorithms

 ## Usage